Transition metal nitrate complex

 Structure of the metal nitrate complex [Rh(NO_{3})_{5}]^{2-}.

-A transition metal nitrate complex is a coordination compound containing one or more nitrate ligands.
-Such complexes are common starting reagents for the preparation of other compounds.
+In the area of inorganic chemistry, a transition metal nitrate complex is a coordination compound containing one or more nitrate ligands.
+Such transition metal nitrates are common starting reagents for the preparation of other compounds.
+Some are intermediates in the extraction of metals from their ores.

 Ligand properties

 Nitrate is isostructural with but less basic than carbonate.
 Both nitrate and carbonate exhibit comparable coordination geometries.
 The nitrogen center of nitrate does not form bonds to metals.
 Being the conjugate base of a strong acid (nitric acid, pK_{a} = -1.4), nitrate has modest Lewis basicity.
 Two coordination modes are common: unidentate and bidentate.
 Unidentate nitrate is classified as X ligand in the Covalent bond classification method.
 With respect to HSAB theory, it is classified as hard.

 When bonded as a bidentate ligand, it is denoted κ^{2}-NO_{3}.
-Biidentate nitrate is classified as X-L ligand in the Covalent bond classification method.
+Bidentate nitrate is classified as X-L ligand in the Covalent bond classification method.
 With respect to HSAB theory, it is classified as hard.

 In some cases where it is bidentate, nitrate is bound unsymmetrically in the sense that one M-O distance is clearly bonding and the other is more weakly interacting.
-The MO-N distances for the coordinated oxygen are longer by about 10 picometers longer than the N-O_{terminal} bonds.
+The MO-N distances for the coordinated oxygen are about 10 picometers longer than the N-O_{terminal} bonds.
 This observation suggests that the terminal N-O bonds have double bond character.